hmcts/wa-task-management-api/README.md

 ![task-management](access-management-process.png)

 JUnit 5 is now enabled by default in the project.
-Please refrain from using JUnit4 and use the next generation
+Please refrain from using JUnit4.

 ## Building and deploying the application